Colmedo/Education/README.md

 # Education
-Works for the coursera's education
+Works for the coursera's platform